-Upon completion of the work required to remove the "I" grade, the Instructor must fill out a Change of Grade Form and submit it to Kim Holloway, Program Assistant for the College of Journalism and Communications.
+Upon completion of the work required to remove the "I" grade, the Instructor must fill out a Change of Grade Form and submit it to Jody Hedge, Program Assistant in the Graduate Division, College of Journalism and Communications, Room 2014 Weimer Hall.

-It is the responsibility of the student to make sure that all such paperwork is filed.
+It is the responsibility of the student to make sure that all paperwork is filed.

-Any and all exceptions to this process and contract require specific written approval of the Senior Associate Dean for Graduate Studies and Research.
+Any and all exceptions to this process and contract require specific written approval of the Associate Dean for Graduate Studies and Research.